cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/paired-samples-analysis/navigating-paired-samples-beta-diversity-analysis.md

 <figure><img src="../.gitbook/assets/Screenshot 2023-06-12 at 16.11.17.png" alt=""><figcaption><p>Produced by <code>generate_beta_pc_change_boxplot_pair()</code>, this boxplot unveils the differences in specific ordination Axes between different groups.
 It provides a granular look into the shifting sands of our microbial data, offering valuable insights into community shifts and their biological implications.</p></figcaption></figure>

-With this robust tool in hand, we're all set to delve deeper and uncover the intricate shifts within our microbial communities!

-Continuing our journey, let's spotlight `generate_beta_pc_boxplot_long()`.
-This function **connects the dots of our analysis**, tracing the trajectory of each subject's beta diversity across two time points on specific ordination axes.
+Lastly, the `generate_beta_pc_boxplot_long()` function traces the trajectory of each subject's beta diversity across two time points on specific ordination axes.

 ```r
 generate_beta_pc_boxplot_long(